basho/basho_docs/content/riak/kv/3.0.3/using.md

 #### [Reference][use ref]

-Articles providing background information and implementation details on topics such as logging, bucket types, and search.
+Articles providing background information and implementation details on topics such as logging, bucket types.

 [Learn More >>][use ref]